stevenlin22/Hackathon-2024/README.md

 # Hackathon-2024

+# Running game:
+Run the main.py file in the project

 # Idea: Robot Game
 HackBU needs a new robot (why? who knows), and we're going to build it!
 Gain enough score to buy the robot!!
 Quick!!